 - Some of the popular materials used in projects in this post include water tumblers, cutting boards, stuffed animals, plates, and wine glasses.
-However, there are several creative projects here that I wouldn’t have ever though to do!
+However, there are several creative projects here that I wouldn’t have ever thought to do!

-- I have not personally seen t-shirts at our Dollar Tree, but apparently quite a few stores are having them now…great for making t-shirts (especially for little kids!)
+- I have not personally seen t-shirts at our Dollar Tree, but apparently, quite a few stores are having them now…great for making t-shirts (especially for little kids!)

 - Make sure you read this post about what type of vinyl to use for craft projects.

 We are slowly adding Dollar Tree Cricut projects to our website – below are two that we have now – be sure to check back regularly for more ideas.

 Now, without further adieu…all the projects!